keptn/keptn.github.io/content/docs/0.16.x/integrations/webhooks/_index.md

 *Important Note:*

-* When the webhook configuration is saved, the secret will be parsed into a different format, which looks like this: `{{.env.secret_name_key}}`.
+* When the webhook configuration is saved, the secret is parsed into a different format, which looks like this: `{{.env.secret_name_key}}`.
 This format represents a unique name that is a referrer to an entry in the `envFrom` property in the `webhook.yaml` file.
 This `envFrom` property contains added secrets with a referrer name, the given secret name, and secret key.

     ```
     apiVersion: webhookconfig.keptn.sh/v1alpha1